Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 Students by the end of the course will be able to ...

 1. Write working Swift code.
+1. Identify Swift keywords and constructs.
+1. Choose when to use variables and constants in Swift.
+1. Learn how and when to use optionals.
 1. Apply OOP principles in Swift.
-1. Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to building an iOS game.
+1. Apply knowledge in Structs, Classes, Protocols, Enums and other basic Swift types to build an iOS game.
+1. Use Xcode & SpriteKit to build and run an iOS Game.
 1. Set breakpoints to inspect and debug code.
-1. Compare and contrast variables and constants in Swift.
-1. Learn how and when to use optionals.
-1. Identify Swift keywords and constructs.
-1. Use Xcode to build and run an iOS Game.

 ## Evaluation